SAP-samples/cap-distributed-resiliency/README.md

 ![S1](./images/s1-a1.png )

 In this scenario, we are going to deploy the CAP applications to multiple regions with active-active setup.
 The Amazon Aurora Global Data Base Cluster is configured with cross-region read replica.
 Amazon Route 53 is used for routing the request to different region subaccounts based on the maintained configurations.

-## Challenge
-Failures in applications cannot be avoided.
-Therefore, the time between a failure and its correction, as well as the frequency of failures, must be reduced.
-- Automatic Failover for CAP applications
-- Reducing Latency for CAP applications Globally (e.g. US users accessing CAP applications in Australia in a failover scenario)
-- Load balancing between CAP application tenants (increasing throughput of your tenant beyond scale-up capabilities)

-## Outcome

-A cloud native integration pattern that incorporates SAP BTP and AWS cloud platform to eliminate downtime, reduce global latency and increase throughput.
-The approach can be applied to other BTP services in same way.
-Check the [Further Reading Section](./README.md#furtherreading) for other examples.

-## Solution
-- Configuring Amazon Aurora Global Database
-- Using your own domain for SAP CAP Application using the SAP Custom Domain Service
-- Configuring Amazon Route 53 and different Amazon Route 53 profiles to decouple connection information

 ## Requirements

 The required systems and components are: